 - Museum of Ancient Greek Technology in the center of Athens, featuring a working model of the Antikythera mechanism, which can roughly be described as the first analog computer.
 It was used to predict astronomical positions and eclipses years in advance.

-Have a light lunch, but don't get too into the cafes as your afternoon class will teach you to cook and eat like an ancient Athenian.
+Have a light lunch, but don't get too into the cafés as your afternoon class will teach you to cook and eat like an ancient Athenian.
 A resident chef will take you on a journey of discovery into the methods used by the Ancient Greeks to cook their meals.
-You'll use ingredients available today to reproduce the distinct flavors found in classical dishes over the course of this 3-hour class.
+You'll use ingredients available today to reproduce the distinct flavors found in classical dishes throughout this three-hour class.
 And no class is complete without the opportunity to sample the fruits of your labor over dinner (with wine included, of course).

-Day 4: Day Trip to Mycenae and Nafplio
+Day 4: Day Trip to Mycenae & Nafplio

-You'll pass through the Lion Gate to enter the ruins of the city, wandering past the tombs of Aegisthus and Clytaemnestra and the Treasury of Atreus.
+You'll pass through the Lion Gate to enter the city's ruins, wandering past the tombs of Aegisthus and Clytaemnestra and the Treasury of Atreus.

 You'll go on to Nafplio, one of the prettiest seaport towns in the Peloponnese peninsula and once believed to have been founded by the son of Poseidon.
-The town was the first capital of the new Greek state after the war of independence in the 1800s.
-Take a stroll through the old town, where you'll pass statues honoring significant figures from Nafplio's history, Ottoman fountains, and Venetian architecture along the winding streets, topped off by the Bourtzi Castle in the middle of the harbor.
+The town was the first capital of the new Greek state after the War of Independence in the 1800s.
+Stroll through the old town, where you'll pass statues honoring significant figures from Nafplio's history, Ottoman fountains, and Venetian architecture along the winding streets, topped off by the Bourtzi Castle in the middle of the harbor.
 Don't miss the climb up 1,000 steps to see the view from the Palamidi Castle before you're transferred back to Athens in the evening.

 - Hike up to the summit of Mount Zas, the mythological childhood home of Zeus, the ruler of the gods, and the highest point in the Cyclades.